 Lecture Theatres are where education comes to life.
 Universities and colleges across the country relying on them to deliver valuable information to vast numbers of students in any given day.
 Making sure these masses of learners are comfortable is extremely important, especially considering how important being comfortable is to learning.
 This is why we take so much care in selecting the correct lecture theatre seating for each venue.

-The overall layout and choice of Lecture Theatre Seating can also depend on the subject matter.
-If the theatre is being designed for a subject such as philosophy or psychology where debate is likely, it is advantageous for the theatre to be smaller and more intimate to encourage debate and allow discussion to flow freely; whereas a subject such as Mathematics could be delivered in a larger theatre to more people as there is less likely to be discussion.
+The overall layout and choice of Lecture Seating can also depend on the subject matter.
+If the theatre is being designed for a subject such as philosophy or psychology where debate is likely.
+It is advantageous for the theatre to be smaller and more intimate to encourage debate and allow discussion to flow freely.
+Whereas a subject such as Mathematics could be delivered in a larger theatre to more people as there is less likely to be discussion.

 Get these factors right, from the layout to Lecture Theatre Seating.
 And you can create the perfect, comfortable environment for the leaders of tomorrow to learn in today.
 Take a look at the new “Interactive” Lecture Theatre Seating we have installed at Sheffield Hallam University’s brand new Charles Street Building.